EKlijnsma/odin-chess/README.md

 It also clicked much more now how the separations could be handled and it was the first time I used more abstract classes like MoveValidator and MoveExecuter that are not reflecting a physical thing like a piece or a board.

+Implementation of (de)serialization was fairly straightforward when looking back at the Hangman implementation.
+There were some hickups especially with deserializing, but I got over that quickly enough.

+Eventually I made some minor improvements to the User Experience and cleaned up the code a bit with making methods private and some additional comments.

+What I did not do anymore is update the spec files after refactoring.
+It felt like a waste of time and energy since the game was already running as intended.
+Testing really helped me in the early stages of the project, but did no longer feel useful after a certain point in the process.

 ### Key takeaways
 Overall I am very happy that I came back to this project instead of bailing out and starting another course.